 Okay, really.
-If I tell you that it was one of my classmates, you’d think I just exaggerated my feelings, but really.
+If I tell you that it was one of my classmates, you’d think I just exaggerated my feelings.
 It’s not even like she’s one of the mean girls or the popular ones.
 But get this, I just don’t have people, especially not my classmates, walk to my door to address me!

-Allina thanks me and walks into my living room.
+Allina nod with a small smile before thanking me and walking into the living room.

-That’s when the long silence threats the living room.
+That’s when the living room faces a complete minute of gawkiness and silence.
 Allina sits on the sofa while I get her something to drink.
 I don’t know what to do now.
 Should I take her to my room?
 Probably show her my study room?
 I summon up my courage and walk towards the living room with a glass of orange juice in my hand.
 If I have decided to ‘transform’ this summer, I’m going to have to start taking some steps.

 Hey, there!
 If you have been tracking this story give this post a like because I don’t know whether to continue posting the chapters.
 So, yeah.